 For an expensive, yet quality meal, go to Alexander’s or The Regency Room, located inside the Historic Hotel Roanoke & Conference Center – don’t miss their signature dishes – peanut soup and spoonbread.

-When you come to Roanoke, get your picture taken on the green rooftop of Center in the Square or in front of the massive steam engines at the Virginia Museum of Transportation.
+When you come to Roanoke, Virginia, get your picture taken on the green rooftop of Center in the Square or in front of the massive steam engines at the Virginia Museum of Transportation.

 In Roanoke outdoor enthusiasts will want to hike, walk or bike miles of trails on Carvin’s Cove, the Roanoke River Greenway and the Appalachian Trail.

 Looking for a little exercise?
 Rent a bike from UnderDog Bikes, located on the Roanoke River Greenway or go rock climbing at The River Rock Climbing Gym.